jameshughes89/cs102/src/site/asn3.rst

 Once you are comfortable that your ``LinkedPriorityQueue`` and ``AStarMazeSolver`` are working correctly, write your main method.
 Expect it to be short (less than 10 lines); if your main is long, you're probably doing something wrong and working too hard.
-If you very likely find that your main method is remarkably similar to the one from assignment 2.
+You will likely find that your main method is remarkably similar to the one from assignment 2.

 In order to actually solve a maze, you need